psychemedia/storytelling-notes/soul_cages.md

 air!
 Having now done all that he could do for them, he set the pots as they were before, and sent a blessing after the poor souls, to speed them on their journey wherever they were going.
 Jack now began to think of returning; he put the hat on, as was right, the wrong way; but when he got out, he found the water so high over his head, that he had no hopes of ever geting up into it, now that he had not old Coomara to give him a lift.
 He walked about looking for a ladder, but not one could he find, and not a rock was there in sight.
 At last he saw a spot where the sea hung rather lower than any where else, so he resolved to try there.
 Just as he came to it, a big cod happened to put down his tail.
 Jack made a jump. and caught hold of it, and the cod, all in amazement, gave a bounce and pulled Jack up.
 The minute the hat touched the water, pop away Jack was whisked, and up he shot like a cork, dragging the poor cod, that he forgot to let go, up with him, tail foremost.
 He got to the rock in no time, and without a moment's delay hurried home, rejoicing in the good deed he had done.
 But, meanwhile, there was fine work at home; for our friend Jack had hardly left the house on his soul-freeing expedition, when back came Biddy from her soul-saving one to the well.
 When she entered the house and saw the things lying *thrie-na helah* on the table before her.

-"Here's a pretty job!" said she " that blackguard of mine— what ill-luck I had ever to marry him!
-He has picked up some vagabond or other, while I was praying for the good of his soul, and they've been drinking all the *poteen* that my own brother gave him, and all the spirits, to be sure, that he was to have sold to his honour." —Then hearing an outlandish kind of grunt, she looked down, and saw Coomars lying under the table.— " The blessed Virgin help me," shouted she, "if he has not made a real beast of himself!
+"Here's a pretty job!" said she "that blackguard of mine— what ill-luck I had ever to marry him!
+He has picked up some vagabond or other, while I was praying for the good of his soul, and they've been drinking all the *poteen* that my own brother gave him, and all the spirits, to be sure, that he was to have sold to his honour." —Then hearing an outlandish kind of grunt, she looked down, and saw Coomars lying under the table.— "The blessed Virgin help me," shouted she, "if he has not made a real beast of himself!
 Well, well, I've often heard of a man making a beast of himself with drink!—Oh hone oh hone—Jack, honey, what will I do with you, or what will I do without you?
 How can any decent woman ever think of living with a beast?"—

 With such like lamentations Biddy rushed out of the house, and was going, she knew not where, when she heard the well-known voice of Jack singing a mery tune.
 Glad enough was Biddy to find him safe and sound, and not turned into a thing that was like neither fish nor flesh.
 Jack was obliged to tell her all, and Biddy, though she had half a mind to be angry with him for not telling her before, owned that he had done a great service to the poor souls.
 Back they both went most lovingly to the house, and Jack wakened up Coomars; and perceiving the old fellow to be rather dull, he bid him not be cast down, for 'twez many a good man's case; said it al came of his not being used to the *poteen*, and recommended him, by way of cure, to swallow a hair of the dog that bit him.
 Coo, however, seemed to think he had had quite enough: he got up, quite out of sorts, and without having the manners to say one word in the way of civility, he sneaked off to cool himself by a jaunt through the salt water.